Ph.D. in Translational Science

 - Multi-level Cultural Proficiency: Students will be able to identify the different cultures that exist within and among (a) organizations and (b) communities (locally and globally).
 In recognizing these differences, students will learn to use cultural competence and work effectively to conduct research investigations in different settings.

-- Communication: Since communication is a key domain of translational science, students will demonstrate oral and written competency in their ability to communicate research clearly to other translational scientists via journal articles and scientific presentations.
+- Scientific Communication: Students will demonstrate oral and written competency in their ability to communicate research clearly to other translational scientists via journal articles and scientific presentations.
 They will be able to effectively write abstracts and manuscripts, give oral presentations, and communicate the relevance of their scientific expertise.
-Beyond the core requirements, students will have access to training in grant writing and be encouraged to develop grant applications for career development (e.g., NIH F- or K-grant series) or other independent funding.

 - Business of Translational Science: Students will become functionally informed about intellectual property licensing and the processes of developing products, drugs, or devices for human use.
 They will also learn to function within different legal, regulatory, and economic environments.